leroybrown247/JAMN/README.md

 - Develop a healthy understanding and relationship with error handling and testing.

-- With the future outcome of better better at building reliable APIs and fine-tuning UIs.
+- Outcome is to hopefully get a better understanding of building reliable APIs and fine-tuning UIs.

 ## Skills and Technologies Used